Podcasts and RSS Feeds

 Second Row Center

 Cue the music.
 Hit the lights.
 With KRCB's early-morning news segment, Second Row Center.

-A daily five-minute interview about events, issues, activities and people in and around Sonoma County.
+Sonoma Spotlight is a daily five-minute interview about events, issues, activities and people in and around Sonoma County.
 Hosted by Roland Jacopetti at 7:53am Monday through Friday on KRCB-FM 91.1/90.9.

 Word By Word